NYPL/digarch/transfers/transfers.md

 The most common method of transfer uses a Bagit script via command line.

 ## Disk Imaging
 Disk images are created when they facilitate viewing and accessing born-digital material.
 Some legacy file formats cannot be viewed in recent operating systems.
 Imaging this material allows it to be viewed in an emulator.
+Floppy disks and Iomega disks are usually imaged.

 ## Vendor Transfers
 When the lab does not have the proper drive to access a type of media the media may be sent to a vendor for transfer.